wehlutyk/thesis/content/4-discussion.md

   "Can you think of anything else, Barbara, they might have told me about that party?"
 \end{nquote}

-The second part of this sentence is slightly misleading, and could be seen as a mild case of garden path sentence:
-^[A garden path sentence is a sentence that leads the reader to parse its syntax one way, but necessitates a different structure to be understood once all the words have been read.
+The second part of this sentence is slightly misleading, and could be seen as a mild case of garden path sentence:^[ A garden path sentence is a sentence that leads the reader to parse its syntax one way, but necessitates a different structure to be understood once all the words have been read.
 A classic example is the sentence "The horse raced past the barn fell", which misleads the reader into interpreting "The horse" as the subject of "raced";
 the correct parse of the full sentence corresponds to the meaning of "The horse that was raced past the barn fell", where "The horse" is the object of "raced".
 The difficulty comes from the fact that the search for a new parse becomes necessary only once the reader has seen the final word, "fell".